-- Physical Abuse includes slapping, hitting, bruising, beating or any other intentional act that causes someone physical pain, injury or suffering.
-Physical abuse also includes excessive forms of restraint used to confine someone against their will (i.e., tying, chaining or locking someone in a room).
+Physical Abuse includes slapping, hitting, bruising, beating, and other intentional acts that causes someone physical pain, injury, or suffering.
+Physical abuse also includes excessive forms of restraint used to confine someone against their will (i.e. tying, chaining, or locking someone in a room).

-- Sexual Abuse is any sexual activity to which the older or dependent adult does not consent or is incapable of consenting.
+Sexual Abuse is any sexual activity to which the older or dependent adult does not consent or is not capable of consenting.
 Non-consensual sexual activity includes everything from exhibitionism to sexual intercourse.

-Acts intentionally committed for the purpose of preventing, and that do serve to prevent, an elder or dependent adult from receiving his or her mail or telephone calls.
+- Acts intentionally committed for the purpose of preventing elder or dependent adult from receiving his or her mail or telephone calls.

-- Telling a caller or prospective visitor that an elder or dependent adult is not present, or does not wish to talk with the caller, or does not wish to meet with the visitor where the statement is false, is contrary to the express wishes of the elder or the dependent adult, whether he or she is competent or not, and is made for the purpose of preventing the elder or dependent adult from having contact with family, friends, or concerned persons.
+- Telling a caller or potential visitor that an elder or dependent adult is not available or does not want to see or speak with someone when it’s contrary to an elder or the dependent adult’s wishes, whether he or she is competent or not, and is made for the purpose of preventing the elder or dependent adult from having outside contact.

 - False imprisonment, as defined in Section 236 of the Penal Code.

-Physical restraint of an elder or dependent adult, for the purpose of preventing the elder or dependent from meeting with visitors.
+- Physical restraint of an elder or dependent adult, for the purpose of preventing the elder or dependent from seeing visitors.